ThomPoppins/MERN-Enterprise-Search/README.md

 Cross-Origin Resource Sharing (CORS) is a critical security feature that safeguards my application from unwanted sources attempting to access your resources.
 Express.js provides built-in support for CORS, making it easy to configure and enforce CORS policies.
 This helps in preventing malicious attacks like cross-site scripting (XSS) and cross-site request forgery (CSRF).
 It also helps in preventing unauthorized access to sensitive data.

-**Overall**, Express.js provides a robust and secure foundation for building RESTful APIs.
+Overall, Express.js provides a robust and secure foundation for building RESTful APIs.

 ### MongoDB and Mongoose